jmrweb/jmrweb.github.io/assets/documents/Solstice.md

 ## Web enumeration

-Further enumeration of the open ports reveals something interesting on the HTTP server running on port 8593.
+Further enumeration reveals something interesting with the HTTP server running on port 8593.

 On the main page we see: